 What Kinds of Companies Have ESOPs?

-ESOPs are represented across a wide variety of industries, with a plurality of plans in services or manufacturing companies:
+ESOPs are represented across a wide variety of industries, with a plurality of plans in manufacturing or professional services:

 For more details about ESOPs in each industry, see our ESOP Industry Fact Sheets.